npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-08-17-postgis-geoprocessing-in-cartodb-buffer.markdown

 ---
 layout: post
-title: PostGIS Geoprocessing with SQL in CartoDB: Buffer
+title: PostGIS Geoprocessing with SQL in CartoDB-Buffer
-date:   2015-06-17 14:21:10
+date:   2015-08-17 14:21:10
 tags: postgis cartodb buffer sql
 ---

+Note: This post was mostly written in early June.

-As part of my attempts to increasingly leverage PostGIS into my worflow, I'll be posting some pretty basic how-to's so I can better understand geoprocessing with SQL.
+As part of my attempts to increasingly leverage PostGIS into my workflow, I'll be posting some pretty basic how-to's so I can better understand geoprocessing with SQL.
 One of the most rudimentary geoprocessing tasks is to construct a buffer.
 So I figured I'd tackle this one first.

 [CartoDB Academy's PostGIS in CartoDB Lesson: Show Buffers](http://academy.cartodb.com/courses/04-sql-postgis/lesson-2.html#show-buffers)